davegutz/myStateOfCharge/SOC_Photon/README.md

     Solution:  run  Particle: Flash Application and Device OS (local).
 You may have to compile same before running this.
 Once this is done the redo loop is Flash Application (local) only.

-### Problem:  Local flash gives red message "Unable to connect to the device <device name requested>.
+### Problem:  Local flash gives red message "Unable to connect to the device ((device name requested)).
 Make sure the device is connected to the host computer via USB"

   Find out what device you're flashing (particle.io).
-In file .vscode/settings.json change "particle.targetDevice": "<device name actual>".
+In file .vscode/settings.json change "particle.targetDevice": "((device name actual))".
 It may still flash correctly even with red warning message (always did for me).

+### Problem:  Converted current wanders

+  Try
+    - Clean voltage source.
+1Mohm series with 10k pot from 5v to Gnd.
+5v/100 = 0.05 v.
+Better.
+Still wanders.
+1x - 2x on converted, printed current.
+Check raw A0 and A1.
+Need pull down resistors?
+    - Smaller load resistors (currently 10k) on A0 and A1.
+Try 1k like TI OPA33 design example
+    - TI circuit with OPA
+    - Convert A0 and A1 separately to diagnose
+    - HFI caps CM1 and CM2 to ground  ~1/10 of Cdiff = 0.1 uF
+    - ALRT requires pullup to VDD (3.3v).
+No help.
+    - Digital filter wandering for some reason?
+Check raw values.
+The DC raw on multimeter are constant.
+Check A0 grounded.

 ## Author: Dave Gutz davegutz@alum.mit.edu  repository GITHUB myStateOfCharge